Dipricyn/rpi_access_point/README.md

 # Raspberry Pi Wireless AP w/ DHCP pass-through
-Configure a Raspberry Pi 2 to act as a wireless access point (AP).
+Set up a Raspberry Pi 2B as wifi access point (AP).

-This creates a bridge between a local ethernet interface and a wifi interface:
+The script creates a bridge between a local ethernet interface and a wifi interface:
 ```
 [DHCP server] <--> eth0 <--> [RPi] <--> wlan0 <--> [wireless device]
 ```
+The AP will obtain an IP address via DHCP through eth0.
+DHCP requests of clients are passed to the DHCP server in the network.
-The AP gets configured to use an exisiting DHCP server in the network.
+The AP gets configured to use the exisiting DHCP server.

 ## Usage
 Run the installation script:
 ```
 sudo ./setup.sh
 ```
-After that reboot.
+Reboot afterwards.

 ## System Information
+Tested on:
-Tested on Raspberry Pi 2B rev 1.1 with Raspbian Buster Lite
+- Raspberry Pi 2B rev 1.1 with Raspbian Buster Lite